 That will be true, as well, of every other drawing created from Mexico Table.
 For example, suppose in the Project pane we Copy the Mexico drawing and we Paste it, naming the copy Mexico Outlines.
 We have created a second drawing using the same geom in the same table, just as is illustrated in the Example: Multiple Drawings from the Same Table topic.

-We can drag and drop the new Mexico Outlines drawing into a map with a Bing satellite layer as a background.
+We can drag and drop the new Mexico Outlines drawing into another new map, Map 3, with a Bing satellite layer as a background.
 Initially, the Mexico Outlines layer will use the same solid color, solid area style used by the Mexico drawing (after all, it is a copy).
 But since it is a different drawing we can Style it differently.

 In the illustration above we use bright green Color and transparent Fill color, so the area objects appear as bright green outlines.
 Styling areas with transparent fill color is a quick and dirty way of giving the appearance of lines.

 Back in the other map that has labels, we can Ctrl-click the Oaxaca label to select it.
 It switches to using red selection color.
 By selecting that label, we have selected the record in Mexico Table associated with the label, and thus have also selected every geom in that record as well.

 Immediately, the area object for Oaxaca in the Mexico Outlines drawing also redisplays in red selection color.

 Back in the original map, the Oaxaca area and also the centroid are selected as well.

 It is cool we can exploit the effect that selecting a record in a table by selecting any label or object using that record in any other window will also select all other labels and geoms based on that record.
 However, in the above case the automatically filled-in rendering of selected areas may not be what we want.

 We might want to create actual border lines for each area, and not try to get by with the quick and dirty trick of styling areas with transparent fill color.
 Doing that is easy.